Arthur M. Schlesinger Jr.: Later politics

 After his service for the Kennedy administration, he continued to be a Kennedy loyalist for the rest of his life, campaigning for Robert Kennedy's tragic presidential campaign in 1968 and for Senator Edward M. Kennedy in 1980.
-Upon the request of Robert Kennedy's widow, Ethel Kennedy, he wrote the biography Robert Kennedy and His Times, which was published in 1978.
+At the request of Robert Kennedy's widow, Ethel Kennedy, he wrote the biography Robert Kennedy and His Times, which was published in 1978.

-Throughout the 1960s and 1970s, he greatly criticized Richard Nixon as both a candidate and president.
+Throughout the 1960s and 1970s, he criticized Richard Nixon as a candidate and as president.
 His prominent status as a liberal Democrat and outspoken disdain of Nixon led to his placement on the master list of Nixon's political opponents.
 Ironically, Nixon would become his next-door neighbor in the years following the Watergate scandal.

-After he retired from teaching, he remained involved in politics for the rest of his life through his books and public speaking tours.
+After retiring from teaching, he remained involved in politics through his books and public speaking tours.
 Schlesinger was a critic of the Clinton Administration, resisting President Clinton's cooptation of his "Vital Center" concept in an article for Slate in 1997.
-Schlesinger was also a critic of the 2003 Iraq War and called it a misadventure.
-He put much blame on the media for not covering a reasoned case against the war.
+In 1999, Schlesinger, along with thousands of other public figures in the United States, signed an open letter calling for a moratorium on U.S. executions.
+Schlesinger was also a critic of the 2003 Iraq War, calling it a misadventure.
+He blamed the media for not covering a reasoned case against the war.

 Personal life

-Schlesinger's name at birth was Arthur Bancroft Schlesinger; since his mid-teens, he had instead used the signature Arthur M. Schlesinger Jr. He had five children, four from his first marriage to author and artist Marian Cannon Schlesinger and a son and stepson from his second marriage, to Alexandra Emmet, also an artist.
+Schlesinger's name at birth was Arthur Bancroft Schlesinger; since his mid-teens, he had instead used the signature Arthur M. Schlesinger Jr. He had five children, four from his first marriage to author and artist Marian Cannon Schlesinger and a son and stepson from his second marriage to Alexandra Emmet, also an artist: